stephenbuck/skillbase/README.md

 Identity (Keycloak)

 Lots of options here, but the bottom line is that I've chosen KeyCloak due to its ease of hosting and integration.
-No more user, group, role JDBC schemas for me!
+It will also handle JWT tokens and OAuth.
+No more dinky user, group, role JDBC toys for me!

 Configuration (etcd)